leafo/lapis-stats/README.md

 **Options:**

 *   `--send`: Send metrics directly to the VictoriaMetrics server configured in the Lapis application configuration under the `victoriametrics` key.
-*   `--pgbouncer`: Connect to the `pgbouncer` database (using the same credentials as the main database connection configured in Lapis, but targeting the `pgbouncer` database name) and collect statistics using `SHOW stats_totals`.
+*   `--pgbouncer`: Connect to the `pgbouncer` database (using the same credentials as the main database connection configured in Lapis) and collect statistics using `SHOW stats_totals`. <https://www.pgbouncer.org/usage.html#show-commands>

 **Dependencies:** Requires PostgreSQL connection details to be configured in the Lapis application configuration (e.g., under the `postgres` key).
-If `--pgbouncer` is used, the configured user must have permission to connect to the `pgbouncer` administrative database and run `SHOW` commands.
+If `--pgbouncer` is used, the server must be pgbouncer so that metrics can be collected

 ## statsd